 Due to the nature of my multiple projects, I get many questions from readers and bloggers which I try to address in as much detail as I can.
 Some questions are asked so often that it makes sense to answer them in an article.

-Two of the more frequent questions:
+Three of the more frequent questions:

 - How much does it cost to make a blog (a website)?

 - Does blogging cost money

 - Is it possible to start a blog and make some money for free?

 I am addressing all the questions in this step by step guide.
 You’ll see that I am sticking to a minimum budget and I do think that some things are worth paying for if you are determined to succeed.

 It can be quite overwhelming when you are determined create your blog.

 - Which Content Management System Should I Choose?